 Welcome back.
 Today we will continue with more of the common senses that are independent of scaling.

-Common sense: Structure is important
+Common sense: A top-down structure is important

 If we look into the life of ants, which looks totally chaotic, science can now show that during evolution, ants have evolved and have today a set of pre-programmed rules .
 The ants obey under these rules to be able to structure their nests, organise themselves in a structured way in the nests and to be able to find food.
 But, at the same time, these rules have enough flexibility so the ants can adapt to the environment and survive in a variety of different locations.
 All put together, these different structures; architecture, organizational structure and planning structure are necessary to secure the birth of coming generations of ants.